eclipse-archived/ceylon-ide-eclipse/README.md

 2. Make sure that your JAVA_HOME is set to the right JDK 7 installation

 3. Make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
+	- ceylon/ceylon-dist
-	- ceylon-dist
+	- ceylon/ceylon-sdk
-	- ceylon-sdk
+	- ceylon/ceylon.formatter
-	- ceylon.formatter
+	- ceylon/ceylon-ide-common
-	- ceylon-ide-common
+	- rohitmohan96/java-to-ceylon-converter
-	- ceylon-ide-eclipse
+	- ceylon/ceylon-ide-eclipse

 4. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :